Prenatal testing: Is it right for you?

 Types of prenatal testing

 - Screening tests.
-Prenatal screening tests can identify whether your baby is more or less likely to have certain birth defects, many of which are inherited disorders.
+Prenatal screening tests can identify whether your baby is more or less likely to have certain birth defects, many of which are genetic disorders.
 These tests include blood tests, a specific type of ultrasound and prenatal cell-free DNA screening.
 Prenatal screening tests are usually offered during the first or second trimester.
 Screening tests can't make a definitive diagnosis.
-If you get a positive result your health care provider will discuss your options for a diagnostic test to confirm the diagnosis.
+If results indicate an increased risk for a genetic disorder, your health care provider will discuss your options for a diagnostic test to confirm the diagnosis.

 - Second trimester screening tests.
-During the second trimester, your health care provider will offer an additional blood test called the quad screen.
+During your second trimester, your health care provider will offer another blood test called the quad screen.
 This test measures levels of four substances in your blood.
 Results indicate your risk of carrying a baby who has certain chromosomal conditions, such as Down syndrome.
 The test can also help detect neural tube defects — serious abnormalities of the brain or spinal cord.